 A decade before Nashwan arrived on the scene, Dick Hern had been trying in vain to win the Derby for 20 years and then he found two Epsom heroes in quick succession, with Troy’s storming finishing effort in 1979 preceding Henbit’s 1980 success with Willie Carson riding them both.
 It’s doubtful that Hern was too confident of breaking his duck when Carson was towards the rear aboard Troy rounding Tattenham Corner, but he ground his way into contention from the top of the straight and by two furlongs out was a huge threat to all.
 From here on in it was a one-horse race, with Troy galloping strongly all the way to the line to win by seven lengths, at the time the biggest victory margin in the Derby for 54 years.
 Troy went on to win the Irish Derby, the King George and the Juddmonte International and the form of the 1979 Derby turned out to be particularly strong.
 The second, Dickens Hill, won the Eclipse later that summer, the third, Northern Baby, won the Champion Stakes, the fourth, Ela-Mana-Mou, won the Eclipse and the King George the following year, the ninth, Nininski, won the Irish Leger, and the 15th, Son Of Love, won the St Leger at Doncaster.
 Having beaten such a strong field in such a resounding manner, Troy must go down as one of the very best Derby winners.
 He had a brief career as a stallion having died when he was just seven, but he was the damsire of the 1999 Derby winner, Oath.

 Right at the start of the 21st century Aidan O’Brien, who hadn’t won the Derby at the time, was preparing a colt destined for greatness for his racecourse debut.
 By Sadler’s Wells, out of the Prix de l’Arc de Triomphe winner, Urban Sea, the strapping Galileo was sent off the Evens favourite for a 16-runner Leopardstown maiden on October 28, 2000.
 In grand introduction style, he won by 14 lengths.
 Two Derby trials later and this unbeaten colt, owned by Sue Magnier and Michael Tabor, headed to Epsom as the 11/4 joint-favourite along with the 2000 Guineas winner, Golan.
 But Galileo laughed at them in the Derby, Golan included, under a steely Mick Kinane who rode him like a sure thing, just behind the pacesetters, on the outside, before pouncing for the lead two furlongs from home.
 He extended himself like a machine, imperiously defeating his rivals as if he was from a different species.
 The king had arrived.
 The winning distance was three and a half lengths, but it could have been more.
-The first of a joint-record seven Derby winners for O’Brien (so far), Galileo was the catalyst for a period of dominance of the like we haven’t seen before, for both the Ballydoyle trainer and his Coolmore owners.
+The first of a record eight Derby winners for O’Brien (so far), Galileo was the catalyst for a period of dominance of the like we haven’t seen before, for both the Ballydoyle trainer and his Coolmore owners.
 While he added the Irish Derby and King George to his CV before a couple of defeats, it’s his impact at stud that has been even more sensational than anything he ever did on the track.
-This year he became the most successful sire of Group One winners in history, with 85 of his individual progeny having won a top-level race, and his notable offspring include the greatest horse of all time, Frankel.
-Of O’Brien’s six subsequent Derby winners, half of them have been by Galileo, while he sired a fourth Epsom hero in New Approach, making him the equal leading sire of winners in the race.
-His achievements as a stallion are unprecedented and more records are sure to come his way in the next few years, including, you would think, sole ownership of that leading sire of Derby winners’ record.
+Last year he became the most successful sire of Group One winners in history, when 85 of his individual progeny had won a top-level race, and his notable offspring include the greatest horse of all time, Frankel.
+Of O’Brien’s seven subsequent Derby winners, more than half of them have been by Galileo, and Serpentine's win in the 2020 'ghost town' Derby made him the leading sire of winners in the race with five.
+His achievements as a stallion are unprecedented and more records are sure to come his way in the next few years, with Bolshoi Ballet and High Definition going out to bat for him ahead of a possible sixth Derby success in 2021.
 His impact at stud has been simply remarkable.

 When you don’t come off the bit in winning the Derby you’re going to go down as one of the best winners in the history of the race.
 You simply don’t win the Derby in that manner.
 Yet, in 1965, Sea Bird gave Australian jockey Pat Glennon the ride of his life around Epsom, with the man from Melbourne not having to so much as tickle the handbrake as his mount sauntered to a two-lengths-could-have-been-10-lengths Derby victory.
 It wasn’t as if he was running against an average field, with the runner-up, Meadow Court, going on to win the Irish Derby and King George later that summer.
 Sea Bird wasn’t a one-hit wonder, either, as he eased to another victory in the Grand Prix de Saint-Cloud, before he demolished a high-class field in the Prix de l’Arc de Triomphe, his swansong.
 His performances in 1965 earned him a rating of 145 from Timeform and he was the highest-rated horse in their history until Frankel’s ridiculous 147 performance in the 2012 Queen Anne.
 He is arguably the greatest ever Derby winner, but, while he sired some highly-talented racehorses, including the Prix de l’Arc de Triomphe winner, Allez France, and the brilliant dual-purpose horse, Sea Pigeon, he didn’t have the impact at stud that our number one did.